Sonalisahu728/java-student-management-system/README.md

 - course
 - email

+## Database Setup
+Run the file `database.sql` in MySQL to create the database and table automatically.

 ## How to Run
 1. Install MySQL
-2. Create database: student_management
+2. Create database: `student_management`
-3. Create the students table
+3. Run the `database.sql` file
 4. Update username and password in the Java code
 5. Run the program